 Now in Early Access.

-Full release coming to PC, Linux, Mac, iOS, and Android in 2018.
+Full release coming to PC, Linux, and Mac in 2023.
+More platforms to follow.

 Come inhabit an exotic world and chisel through a layer cake of thousand-year-old civilizations.

 Play the role of a mutant from the salt-spangled jungles of Qud, or play as a true-kin descendant from one of the few remaining eco-domes: the toxic arboreta of Ekuemekiyye, the ice-sheathed arcology of Ibul, or the crustal mortars of Yawningmoon.

 - Dig a tunnel anywhere in the world.

 - Purchase rare books from an albino ape mayor.